IBM-Cloud/terraform-provider-ibm/website/docs/d/cm_version.html.markdown

 ## Argument reference
-Review the input parameters that you can specify for your data source.
+Review the argument reference that you can specify for your data source.

 - `version_loc_id` - (Required, String) A dotted value of `catalogID.versionID`.

 ## Attribute reference
-Review the output parameters that you can access after your data source is created.
+In addition to the argument reference list, you can access the following attribute references after your data source is created.

 - `catalog_id` - (String) The catalog ID.
 - `crn` - (String) The CRN version.